tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 We parse the condition after an `if` token, the first branch after
-a `then` token, and the final branch after an `else` token.
+a `then` token, and the other branch after an `else` token.
 We use the standard
 `<$>` and `<*>` operators to plumb these results into the `IfExpr` constructor,
 which takes these three operands.